Introduction to Anesthesiology

 - Neuroanesthesia (2 months): This rotation teaches the unique anesthetic care of patients undergoing intracranial, cerebrovascular, and complex spine procedures.

 - Obstetric Anesthesiology (2 months): In-depth exposure to the unique anesthetic care of the parturient, including epidural labor analgesia, anesthesia for cesarean section, and management of coexisting maternal and fetal pathology.
 Our OB referral center, UPMC Magee-Womens Hospital, cares for almost 10,000 deliveries per year ranging from routine to high risk patients.

 - PACU (4 weeks): Provides a setting for the management of postoperative problems including pain management, airway compromise, post-op nausea and vomiting, and mental status changes.

 - Pediatric Anesthesiology (3 months): Offers residents a thorough experience managing the unique anesthetic concerns of children from neonates to adolescents including their unique physiology, anatomy, and pharmacologic needs.
 This rotation takes place in our quaternary care pediatric referral center, UPMC Children's Hospital of Pittsburgh.

-- Perioperative Evaluation Center (1 month): Residents will be taught the appropriate evaluation, testing, and optimization of patients prior to elective surgery as well as how to formulate a comprehensive anesthetic plan to improve patient safety in the OR.
+- Center for Perioperative Care (1 month): Residents will be taught the appropriate evaluation, testing, and optimization of patients prior to elective surgery as well as how to formulate a comprehensive anesthetic plan to improve patient safety in the OR.

 - Thoracic Anesthesiology (1 month): Residents will learn and apply a thorough knowledge of respiratory physiology to provide anesthetic care for a variety of complex thoracic procedures.